xwp/xwpwa/assets/src/css/readme.md

 #### Links

 Default style for the link without class, i.e. the one used in a article.
+The variables to style it are in the file.

 #### Images